agraef/pd-remote/README.md

 ## Troubleshooting

 If communication between Emacs and Pd fails to work, here are some things to watch out for:

+- Make sure that the "Pd" minor mode is enabled in the current Emacs buffer.
+This should normally be the case in faust-mode and lua-mode buffers if the appropriate hooks are defined.
+Otherwise the minor mode can be toggled on and off with the (Alt+x) `pd-remote-mode` command, in order to enable the pd-remote keybindings in the current buffer.

 - The pdsend program needs to be installed and on the PATH.
 This program usually accompanies the different Pd flavors but may not always be on the PATH, so you may have to either copy it to a directory on your PATH, modify your PATH accordingly, or edit the `pd-remote-pdsend` customization variable (see above) to supply the absolute path under which pdsend can be found.